Exclusive: Food delivery worker speaks after random attack in Hell's Kitchen

-It happened just before 9 p.m.
-Thursday in the 400 block of West 47th Street.
+It happened moments after he made a delivery just before 9 p.m. last Thursday on West 47th Street.

 Police say a suspect approached 47-year-old Onder Unaler from behind and, without warning, hit him in the back of the head with the hard plastic bottom of a traffic cone.